bhoptee/trueman-chiro/src/pages/covid-19.md

 ---
 title: COVID-19
-excerpt: At Vantage Chiropractic we care about your safety, read about every precaution we take to provide a clean and safe environment in these changing times.
+excerpt: At The Vantage Clinic we care about your safety, read about every precaution we take to provide a clean and safe environment in these changing times.
 template: page